sparrow007/Notes-App/README.md

 - [Dagger2](https://github.com/google/dagger) for dependency injection
 - [Glide](https://github.com/bumptech/glide) for loading images
 - [NeumorphismView-Android](https://github.com/thelumiereguy/NeumorphismView-Android) for neumorphism user interface in android

+## Upcoming
+- Stick with the project i am uploading all test files regarding this project.
+- Adding More features regularly.

+## Contribution
+Feel free to generate any issue regarding the project and if you want to send PR ,feel free to first dicussion in the issue and then send PR , i will be happy to accept your PR.

 ## License
 -----